-Gradient Maximum length Maximum rise

-<3% Not a ramp.
+Gradient Maximum length Maximum rise <3% Not a ramp.
 Below Desirable Maximum gradient.
 No landings required.
 3- 5% Not a ramp.
 Over extended distances, landings or directional breaks may be provided where practical.

-5% 10m 500mm

-7% 5m 350mm
+5% 10m 500mm 7% 5m 350mm For background refer to Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013))

-For background refer to Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009))
+For background refer to Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013))

-\ For ramps (gradients > 5%) on the approach to junctions and subways, measures to control speed may be required (refer to Section 6.4)
+For ramps (gradients > 5%) on the approach to junctions and subways, measures to control speed may be required (refer to Section 6.5)

 The length of a landing should be not less than 1.5m, measured on the centreline of the ramp.
 Landings may also incorporate a change in direction, and for safety reasons this should be a significant change of 30 degrees or more.
-Where situations prove difficult to achieve these standards the procedures set out in the Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)) should be followed.
+Where situations prove difficult to achieve these standards the procedures set out in Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)) should be followed.